rvznr/rvznr/README.md

-🌟 Hi there!
-I'm Ravza, a passionate student in Management Information Systems (MIS) at Marmara University, with a strong interest in technology, data, and problem-solving.

-🌱 About Me

-📚 Senior student at Marmara University.

-💡 Exploring System Analysis and Design, ERP Systems (SAP), and Data Analytics.

-💻 Experienced in C# (Windows Forms, ASP.NET), Python, SQL/T-SQL, and R.

-🔬 Familiar with tools like Power BI, SPSS, and Excel.

-✉️ Passionate about learning and applying technology-driven solutions.

-🔧 Tech Stack
+I’m Ravza, a Management Information Systems (MIS) student at Marmara University, passionate about technology and creating digital experiences that make life simpler and more efficient.
+My journey so far has been about exploring the intersection of data, development, and design.
+Whether it’s building apps, analyzing data, or diving into system analysis, I enjoy solving problems and bringing ideas to life.

+🛠️ Skills:
-Programming Languages: C#, Python, SQL, R
+Programming: C#, Python, SQL, R

-Web Development: HTML, CSS, JavaScript, ASP.NET

-Data & Visualization: Power BI, Excel, SPSS
+Data Analysis & Visualization: Power BI, Excel

-Other Tools: Visual Studio, Jupyter Notebook

-📲 Communinication

-Email: ravzasisiknur@gmail.com
+Web Development: HTML/CSS, JavaScript
+Interests: System Analysis, ERP, App Development, Social Media Sentiment Analysis 🌱 What Drives Me:
+I love exploring new technologies and tackling projects that challenge me to grow.
+From creating intuitive applications to uncovering insights through data, I’m always looking for opportunities to learn and make an impact.